mathewgomas-alfred/mathewgomas.io/general_concepts/projection/orthographic_oblique.rst

 .. image:: /images/category_projection/projection_image_01.png
    :align: center

 I always start with the side, and then extrapolate the front view from it.
 Because you are using Krita, set up two parallel rulers, one vertical and the other horizontal.
-To snap them perfectly, drag one of the nodes after you have made the ruler, and press :kbd:`Shift` to snap it horizontal or vertical.
-In 3.0, you can also snap them to the image borders if you have :menuselection:`Snap Image Bounds` active via :kbd:`Shift` + :kbd:`S`
+To snap them perfectly, drag one of the nodes after you have made the ruler, and press the :kbd:`Shift` key to snap it horizontal or vertical.
+In 3.0, you can also snap them to the image borders if you have :menuselection:`Snap Image Bounds` active via the :kbd:`Shift + S` shortcut.

 Then, by moving the mirror to the left, you can design a front view from the side view, while the parallel preview line helps you with aligning the eyes (which in the above screenshot are too low).